 Your trip around the globe starts at the Kienberg in Marzahn-Hellersdorf.
 From there you go directly from the U5 station “Kienberg - Gardens of the World” with the cable car to the main entrance of the Gardens of the World at Blumberger Damm, enjoying a wonderful view over Berlin along the way.

-Your journey begins here through ten themed gardens and nine international garden galleries where you can explore seas of flowers and plants from all over the world.
-Discover the green diversity of Europe, marvel at the nature of Bali, Japan, China, or Korea and immerse yourself in religious traditions in the Christian, Oriental, or nascent Jewish garden.
+Your journey begins here through eleven themed gardens and nine international garden galleries where you can explore seas of flowers and plants from all over the world.
+Discover the green diversity of Europe, marvel at the nature of Bali, Japan, China, or Korea and immerse yourself in religious traditions in the Christian, Oriental-Islamic, or Jewish garden.
 Find inspiration in the breathtaking architecture or ancient rituals like Aboriginal “fire stick farming” in the garden galleries.
 The theme gardens are further enriched by the Water Gardens of the Promenade Aquatica, the rose garden, and the rhododendron grove.

 In the Gardens of the World, several playgrounds await the little ones next to the Maze.
 A special highlight is the water playground “Konrad rides into the South Seas” based on Erich Kästner’s famous children's novel “Der 35.
 Mai”.
 An enormous climbing whale, a water forest, a giant hammock, a trampoline, and South Sea huts offer unique fun on the playground.
 Children can go on rallies to explore the Gardens of the World in a playful way.